Skip to Main Content

 • When you are considering which resources to use there are several criteria that you should check to verify that the resources or information are credible

-• The main points to take into consideration are is it from a reputable source, is it relevant, is it up to date, and is it at an appropriate level for your needs?
+• The main points to take into consideration are is it from a reputable source, can you verify the information, is it relevant, is it up to date, and is it at an appropriate level for your needs?

 The CRAAP Test